 Melissa Lindon: Melissa Lindon, E-RYT 500, approaches yoga as an opportunity to find balance and stability in a busy life, cultivate flexibility of body and mind, and reconnect to our innate joy.
 A student of yoga since 1989 and a teacher since 2003, she is a graduate of teacher trainings at The Yoga Center of Columbia and Golden Heart Yoga.
 She has studied with ParaYoga founder Rod Stryker since 2007, completing the ParaYoga Master Training program and becoming a ParaYoga Level I Certified Teacher in 2013.
 She seeks to bring traditional yoga practices to life in an accessible way, with compassion and light-heartedness, and she has a special affinity for yoga nidra.
 Also a professional flutist, Melissa invites you to tune into your body, breathe deeply, and be present to the perfection in each moment.

-Lucy Lomax: Lucy Lomax, E-RYT 500, RPYT, YACEP, began meditating and practicing yoga in the 70's and teaching yoga in 1999.
-From 16 years studying alignment-based yoga, her teaching focuses on anatomy, posture, movement, and integrative body/mind principles.
-Ever the student, she continues to study practical applications integrating therapeutically oriented alignment-based yoga with Western approaches to wellbeing.
-Lucy is a Certified Warriors at Ease teacher and a Level 2 iRest® Yoga Nidra meditation teacher and Cancer Exercise Specialist.
-She teaches alignment-based yoga, trauma-sensitive yoga and meditation, and adaptive yoga, especially for students with post-traumatic stress, traumatic brain injury, or other injuries or special conditions.
+Lucy Lomax: Lucy Lomax, E-RYT500, RPYT, YACEP, began meditating and practicing yoga in the 70's and teaching yoga in 1999.
+From 17 years studying alignment-based yoga, her teaching focuses on anatomy, posture, movement, and integrative body/ mind principles.
+Ever the student, she continues to study practical applications integrating therapeutically oriented alignment-based yoga with Western approaches to wellness.
+Lucy is a Certified Warriors at Ease teacher, a Certified iRest® Yoga Nidra meditation teacher, and a Cancer Exercise Specialist.
+She focuses on trauma-sensitive yoga and meditation, on adaptive yoga for students with post-traumatic stress, traumatic brain injury, or other special conditions, and on yoga-based holistic healing practices.

 Debbie Martin: Debbie Martin, E-RYT 500, Ayurveda Yoga Specialist has extensively studied ParaYoga with her main teacher, Yogarupa Rod Stryker.
 His ability to clearly transmit the complex and vast teachings of yoga inspires her own teaching as she provides practical ways to incorporate the ancient healing techniques and transformative wisdom of yoga and Ayurveda into everyday life.